 Everything you need to know about press releases

 Press releases are still one of the most powerful tools in PR.
-If well written, sent at the right time and directed to the right people.
+Provided they are well written, sent at the right time and addressed to the right people.
 Below we answer the most frequently asked questions about writing, sending and following up on press releases.

 All about press releases